Topic

 U of T promotes IP opportunities to potential domestic and international partners through our Technology Explorer, a searchable database of market-ready innovations and companies and the DeepTechDownload which features investment opportunities and the latest news on research-based companies from U of T.

-Since 2010 the university has supported the Connaught Innovation Awards with funding from the Connaught Fund to accelerate the development of promising technologies and to promote commercialization and knowledge mobilization.
+Since 2010, the University has supported the Connaught Innovation Awards with funding from the Connaught Fund to accelerate the development of promising technologies and to promote commercialization and knowledge mobilization.
 This program encourages applications from diverse sectors and backgrounds providing critical proof-of-concept funding to help accelerate ideas into impact.

-The university also created the Toronto Early Stage Technology (UTEST) program to leverage our IP portfolio towards creating new companies based in Ontario.
+The University also created the Toronto Early Stage Technology (UTEST) program to leverage our IP portfolio towards creating new companies based in Ontario.
 UTEST provides support to emerging entrepreneurs through a range of services including intensive entrepreneurial education, advisory support, opportunities to raise capital, and dedicated incubation space.
 The program operates in partnership with Toronto Innovation Acceleration Partners (TIAP), also receives financial support from the Connaught Fund, and provides companies with investment capital, mentoring, business strategy and incubation space.

 In addition to UTEST, companies based on institutional IP can access any of the 10+ accelerators that operate across U of T’s three campuses and the 15,000 square feet of dedicated incubator space at ONRamp.
 ONRamp is an engaged and inclusive community providing entrepreneurs with access to facilities, events, and the business community in downtown Toronto.